Legal Rights of A Surviving Spouse

-Exempt Property - Florida law entitles a surviving spouse to claim up to two automobiles owned by the decedent and used for personal use, and household furnishings, furniture, and appliances up to a value of $20,000.
-This property is also free from the claims of creditors of the estate of the deceased spouse.
+Florida law entitles a surviving spouse to claim up to two automobiles owned by the decedent and used for personal use and household furnishings, furniture, and appliances up to a value of $20,000.
+This property is free from the claims of creditors of the estate of the deceased spouse.

-Elective Share - An elective share is the right of the surviving spouse to take a share of the deceased spouse's entire estate, including retirement funds and insurance policies, equal to 30 percent of the entire elective share estate (less property received), even if the Will or Trust leaves the surviving spouse less.
+An elective share is the right of the surviving spouse to take a share of the deceased spouse’s entire estate.
+It includes retirement funds and insurance policies, equal to 30 percent of the entire elective share estate (less property received), even if the will or trust leaves the surviving spouse less.
 The assertion and calculation of the elective share is a complex legal matter and should not be attempted without the assistance of an attorney versed in this law.

-Pretermitted Spouse - If a spouse dies and had a Will made prior to the marriage which does not include the new spouse, then the surviving spouse is deemed a pretermitted spouse and is entitled to a share of the deceased spouse's estate equal to a spouse's intestate share under Florida Statutes, which is approximately one-half.
+If a spouse died and had a will made before the marriage, which does not include the new spouse, then the surviving spouse is deemed a pretermitted spouse and is entitled to a share of the deceased spouse’s estate equal to a spouse’s intestate share under Florida Statutes, which is approximately one-half.

-Homestead - This is one of the most important rights of a surviving spouse.
-If a spouse dies and owns a home in his or her sole name used as the primary residence, the surviving spouse is granted certain rights in that property even though his or her name is not on the title.
-What interest in that property to which the surviving spouse is entitled will depend on various factors.
-It could range from a life estate (right to live on the property for the surviving spouse's remaining life), to the entire ownership.
-Also, sometimes the surviving spouse must make an election as to what interest he or she wants to take.
-There is a deadline for making such election.
+This is one of the most important rights of a surviving spouse.
+When a spouse dies and owns a home in their sole name as the primary residence, the surviving spouse is granted certain rights in that property even though their name is not on the title.
+The interest in that property to which the surviving spouse is entitled will depend on various factors.
+It could range from a life estate (right to live on the property for the surviving spouse’s remaining life) to the entire ownership.
+Also, sometimes the surviving spouse must make an election as to what interest they want to take.
+There is a deadline for making such an election.

-Other Rights - There are other possible rights a surviving spouse may have.
-For instance, a surviving spouse may be entitled to benefits under an employer-furnished pension or retirement plans, life insurance, and annuities.
+There are other possible rights a surviving spouse may have.
+For instance, a surviving spouse may be entitled to benefits under an employer-furnished pension or retirement plan, life insurance, and annuities.

-Spousal Rights - These rights granted to a surviving spouse are not dependent upon anything other than the person being legally married to the decedent at the time of death.
-Unlike dissolution of marriage, the length of the marriage makes no difference.
-You can be married a week or 50 years, and the surviving spouse's statutory rights are the same.
+These rights granted to a surviving spouse are not dependent upon anything other than the person being legally married to the decedent at the time of death.
+Unlike the dissolution of marriage, the length of the marriage makes no difference.
+You can be married for a week or 50 years, and the surviving spouse’s statutory rights are the same.

-Divorce - An interesting corollary to the rights of a surviving spouse is what happens when a divorce occurs.
-Upon divorce, the former spouses are automatically, by law, removed as beneficiaries of each other's Will and certain financial assets.
+An interesting corollary to the rights of a surviving spouse is what happens when a divorce occurs.
+Upon divorce, the former spouses are, by law, removed as beneficiaries of each other’s will and certain financial assets.